Zoom for Students

 • PennKey accounts secure the class to only allow users with a @upenn.edu email address

-First Steps - Do This ASAP (After You Register For Your First Penn LPS Online Course)
+Do These ASAP (After You Register For Your First Penn LPS Online Course)

 What to Do Each Time You Use Zoom for Your Course: